Electronica: Late 1990s: American inclusion

-2010s: decline of the term

-By the early 2010s, the industry abandoned electronica in favor of electronic dance music (EDM), a term with roots in academia and an increasing association with outdoor music festivals and relatively mainstream, post-rave electro house and dubstep music.

 Characteristics and definition

-Electronica benefited from advancements in music technology, especially electronic musical instruments, synthesizers, music sequencers, drum machines, and digital audio workstations.
+Electronica benefited from industry advancements in music technology, especially electronic musical instruments, synthesizers, music sequencers, drum machines, and digital audio workstations.
 As the technology developed, it became possible for individuals or smaller groups to produce electronic songs and recordings in smaller studios, even in project studios.
-At the same time, computers facilitated the use of music "samples" and "loops" as construction kits for sonic compositions.
+At the same time, computers facilitated the use of music samples and loops as construction kits for sonic compositions.
 This led to a period of creative experimentation and the development of new forms, some of which became known as electronica.
 Wide ranges of influences, both sonic and compositional, are combined in electronica recordings.

 Electronica includes a wide variety of musical acts and styles, linked by a penchant for overtly electronic production; a range which includes more popular acts such as Björk, Madonna, Goldfrapp and IDM artists such as Autechre, and Aphex Twin.

 Regional differences

 The North American mainstream music industry uses the term as an umbrella category to refer any dance-based electronic music styles with a potential for pop appeal.
-However, United States-based AllMusic still categorizes electronica as a top-level genre, stating that it includes danceable grooves, as well as music for headphones and chillout areas.
+However, United States–based AllMusic still categorizes electronica as a top-level genre, stating that it includes danceable grooves, as well as music for headphones and chillout areas.

 In other parts of the world, especially in the UK, electronica is also a broad term, but is associated with non-dance-oriented music, including relatively experimental styles of listening electronic music.
 It partly overlaps what is known chiefly outside the UK as intelligent dance music (IDM).